sauliiin/Loki-and-Grafana/README.md

 - It’s the **final** step of the request lifecycle
 - It aggregates all the info: status, exceptions, timing, etc.

 So filtering for `"function": "wrapper"` can give you **one log line per request**, which is great for dashboards.
+But, you have to double check that!
+Tometimes, even with that filter one, deppending on your log, you may have more than onle line.
+If so, look for another key work

 ## ⚠️ Aggregation after `| json`?
 Not directly.